Our Nature-Based Model

 Our philosophy is based on the belief that, if children are given a chance to explore and discover their inherent strengths in a safe and structured nature-based environment, their self-esteem, compassion, coping and social skills will improve.
 The concept of an enriched treatment setting that brings people together with animals and plants in a mutually beneficial relationship lies at the foundation of our approach.

 Animal interactions help children build critical skills such as trust, self-esteem, empathy, emotional regulation, and responsibility over time.
-Horticulture activities also support social, academic, psychological and physical well-being.
+Horticulture activities support social, academic, psychological and physical well-being.
+Environmental immersion supports improved concentration and mood regulation.